Supersonic-Sites/FinelyTunedTechnologies/content/services.md

         cta: Call To Action
         cta_link: free-consultation/
         title: Automated Climate Control
-        desc: Program your ideal heating of cooling environment.
+        desc: Program your ideal heating or cooling environment.
 Remotely set the desired temperature while away from your home.
 Enjoy the ease of simple and reliable technology.
         aos: none
-        img: /img/robin-van-geenen-ybcjvoiwmxm-unsplash-1-.jpg
+        img: /img/heating-system.jpg
       - img_alt: Picture of speakers and television automated with smart technologies
         cta: Call To Action
         cta_link: free-consultation/
         title: TV and Music Systems
         desc: Wake up every morning to your favourite playlist or the news channel on your TV.
-Podcasts, audiobooks, music, or video entertainment are readily available throughout the day from the family room to the kitchen.
-We calibrate audio and video systems to the ideal settings so you can get the most out of the sensory experience.
+Podcasts, audiobooks, music or video entertainment are readily available throughout the day in your home.
+We fine-tune your audio and video systems to the ideal settings so you get the most out of your sensory experience.
         aos: none
-        img: /img/tv-music.jpg
+        img: /img/tv-and-audio-system-automation.jpg
       - img_alt: Picture of a mobile cellphone connected to a helpful home system
         cta: Call To Action
         cta_link: free-consultation/
         title: Network & Wifi
+        desc: >-
-        desc: Connect your tablet, PC and smartphone to your home network and the Internet with a comprehensive home wireless network.
-You can control everything from your favourite devices anywhere on your property with a wireless network installation.
+          Connect your entertainment systems, tablet, PC and

+          smartphone to your home network and the Internet with a comprehensive home wireless network.
+Control your home automation and home entertainment systems from your favourite devices anywhere on your property.
         aos: none
         img: /img/rodion-kutsaev-0vgg7cqtwco-unsplash.jpg
       - img_alt: Home theater with the highest standards
         cta: Call To Action
         cta_link: contact/
-        title: Home Theater
+        title: Home Theatre
-        desc: ‘Suspension of disbelief’ that is the movie directors single artistic intention.
-Every soft whisper, dynamic explosion, colour intensity and hue recreated to perfection by us in your home.
+        desc: “Suspension of Disbelief”.
+This is the movie directors single artistic intention.
+Every soft whisper, dynamic musical soundtrack, colour intensity and hue, recreated to perfection in your home by our THX and ISF certified team.
         aos: "#"
         img: /img/chauhan-moniz-3a0bs74t8zc-unsplash.jpg
   - type: divider2x